luckybeliever/Game-sales-analysis-/Readme.md

 # Game Sales Data Analysis

 ## Objective
-The goal of this project is to explore, clean, and visualize video game sales data.
-The analysis helps us understand game performance across regions, top publishers, sales trends, and market share.
+The goal of this project is to explore, clean, and visualize global video game sales data.
+The analysis aims to highlight patterns in sales, identify best-selling platforms and publishers, and provide insights into the gaming industry's trends over the years.

 ## Dataset Description
-This project uses a filtered and cleaned version of the **Video Game Sales** dataset (originally known as `vgsales`).
-It contains details about game names, platforms, release years, genres, publishers, and regional/global sales figures.
+This project uses a cleaned version of the **Video Game Sales** dataset (`vgsales.csv`), filtered to remove missing or incomplete entries.

-- **Original Source**: vgsales.csv
-- **Filtered Rows**: Removed missing or incomplete entries
+- **Source**: vgsales dataset
+- **Cleaned & Filtered Rows**: Only valid games with proper sales and year info
-- **Final Records**: 16,291 games
+- **Final Dataset Size**: 16,291 games

 ## Tools & Technologies Used
-- Microsoft Excel (Power Query, Pivot Tables, Charts)
+- **Microsoft Excel** (Power Query, Pivot Tables, Slicers, Charts)
-- Power BI (for advanced visualizations)
+- **CSV** (Data Storage)
-- CSV for dataset storage and cleaning
+- **GitHub** (Project Hosting and Sharing)
-- GitHub (for project sharing and version control)

 ## Process Overview
 1. **Data Cleaning**
-   - Removed null values
+   - Removed null or missing values
-   - Filtered out games without proper sales or year information
+   - Excluded records without valid year, genre, or sales data

 2. **Data Transformation**
-   - Grouped data by genre, publisher, year, and platform
+   - Grouped data by genre, publisher, console, and year
-   - Added calculated fields like average sales per region
+   - Calculated total and average sales across regions

 3. **Visualization**
-   - Created an interactive dashboard in Excel
+   - Built interactive dashboard using Excel slicers and charts
-   - Included pie charts, bar graphs, and line charts to show trends and insights
+   - Added line charts, bar graphs, and pie charts for key insights

 ## Key Insights
 - **Total Games Analyzed**: 16,291
-- **Average Global Sales**: $0.54 Million
+- **Average Global Sales per Game**: $0.54 Million
-- **Most Games Published By**: Electronic Arts
-- **Top Console by Sales**: PS2
+- **Average Regional Sales**:
+  - North America: $0.27M
+  - Europe: $0.15M
+  - Japan: $0.08M
+  - Other Regions: $0.05M

-- **Leading Genre**: Action
+- **Most Popular Genre**: Action
-- **Year with Peak Game Releases**: Around 2009
+- **Year with Most Game Releases**: Around 2009
-- **Highest Market Share**: Nintendo
+- **Top Publisher by Game Count**: Electronic Arts
+- **Top Selling Console**: PS2
+- **Market Share (by Publisher)**:
+  - Nintendo: 26%
+  - Electronic Arts: 21%
+  - Activision: 13%
+  - Others include Ubisoft, Sony, and more

 ## How to Use This Project
-1. Download the cleaned CSV file and Excel dashboard.
+1. Download the CSV and Excel dashboard from this repository.
-2. Open the `.xlsx` file to interact with the dashboard.
+2. Open the Excel file to explore the dashboard.
-3. Use slicers (Genre, Year, Date) to filter and explore different aspects of the data.
+3. Use the slicers (Genre, Year, Platform) to filter and analyze specific segments.
+4. View trends across time, publisher performance, and sales region-wise.

 ## Suggestions for Improvement
-- Add more recent data to cover post-2016 game sales.
-- Include critic/user scores to analyze quality vs sales.
+- Integrate review scores (Metacritic, user ratings) for more detailed analysis.
-- Use Python (Pandas/Matplotlib/Seaborn) or Power BI for deeper insights and automation.
+- Build dynamic dashboards using Python or Power BI.
+- Extend dataset beyond 2016 with newer game releases.
+- Predict future sales using machine learning models.
-- Build a web dashboard using tools like Tableau Public or Streamlit.
+- Create a web-based version of the dashboard using Tableau or Streamlit.
-- Add predictive modeling to forecast future game sales.

 ## Conclusion
-This project provides a simple but informative analysis of global video game sales data.
-It highlights how genres, publishers, and platforms perform over time.
-The dashboard makes it easy to interact with and draw conclusions for both casual viewers and business users.
+This project provides a clean, interactive, and insightful analysis of video game sales data.
+The dashboard helps users quickly identify trends by genre, year, publisher, and platform.
+It’s useful for game enthusiasts, business analysts, and anyone interested in the gaming industry.

+---